Semantic Relations and Deep Learning: Learning semantic relations

 \subsection{Learning relations in knowledge graphs}

 A knowledge graph $KG = (\mathv,\mathe,\mathr)$ contains knowledge in the form of relation triples $(s,r,t)\in\mathe$, where the vertices $s,t \in \mathv$ are entities and $r \in \mathr$ is a relation type.
 Knowledge graphs are not complete.
-Additional links (facts) can be inferred, because similar nodes are involved in similar relations, \eg every country has a capital city.
-KGs can be encoded with a variety of modelling techniques; this results in encodings for both the entities and the relations.
-The organization of the section reflects the ways in which a graph can be encoded: by learning models which approximate its connectivity information, or by encoding the structure via node neighbourhoods.
+Additional links (facts) can be inferred because similar nodes participate in similar relations, \eg every country has a capital city.
+This is, in effect, \e{link prediction} .
+To do this, a KG may be encoded by a learning model which approximates its connectivity information; or one can apply a graph neural network to encode its structure via node neighbourhoods.